ClimerLab/mrclean-greedy/README.md

 <max_missing> - Decimal value indicating maximum percentage of missing data in each row and column of the cleaned matrix

 <na_symbol> - Symbol used to indicate missing values in the data_file

+<min_rows> - Minimum number of rows allowed in a solution

+<min_cols> - Minimum number of columns allowed in a solution

 <output_path> - Directory to record results